-11. UE1 LMF determines the UE1 location based on the Ranging/Sidelink positioning measurement data received in step 10 and UE2 location received in step 7.6.20.3.2 MO-LR procedure for Network assisted Sidelink positioning
+11. UE1 LMF determines the UE1 location based on the Ranging/Sidelink positioning measurement data received in step 10 and UE2 location received in step 7.

+This solution can apply to multiple Located UEs case.
+If multiple Located UEs are discovered and selected in step 3, then these Located UE IDs are sent to UE1 LMF in step 4, and the step 5-7 are performed individually for each Located UE.
+In step 9, Ranging/Sidelink positioning procedure is performed for each Located UE.
+In step 11, UE1 LMF determines the UE1 location based on the Ranging/Sidelink positioning measurement data with each Located UE received in step 10 and each Located UE location in step 7.

+6.20.3.2 MO-LR procedure for Network assisted Sidelink positioning in Network Coverage case

-Figure 6.20.3.2-1: MO-LR procedure for Network assisted Sidelink positioning
+Figure 6.20.3.2-1: MO-LR procedure for Network assisted Sidelink positioning in Network Coverage case (UE1 is in Network Coverage)